Domiii/NoGap/README.md

 Note that currently, the only dependency of NoGap is `Node` and some of its modules but even that is planned to be removed in the future.

+NOTE: NoGap is still in Beta.
+Things are still changing.
+If you are concerned about that, feel free to contact me directly.

 Table of Contents
 =============